Gentle, creamy lather that helps preserve salon color while leaving hair softer and more luminous between washes.

 Quick verdict: A gentle, sulfate-free shampoo with a light, creamy lather that cleans without roughing up the cuticle.
-It helps hair feel soft and look shinier while keeping both brunette warmth and blonde toner truer for longer.
-If your hair is very damaged or you love weekly clarifying, Redken’s Acidic Bonding Concentrate (ABC) Shampoo may be the stronger choice.
+It helps hair feel soft and look shinier while keeping color looking fresher between washes.
+If your hair is very damaged—or you want more repair-focused care—Redken’s Acidic Bonding Concentrate (ABC) Shampoo may be the better fit.

 What it is (and how it works)